-Ranking universities independent of the needs of an actual student is a little bit like saying that there is a best wife or husband for all of the men or women in the world.
-The true answer to "best" is that it depends on what you are looking for in a school, and what some schools may have to offer that you did not even know was possible.
+It is impossible to rank universities independent of the needs of an actual student.
+The true answer to “best” is that it depends on what you are looking for in a school, and what some schools may have to offer that you did not even know was possible.

 In addition to teaching traditional disciplines, MUM has many features that other schools and ranking bodies have not even heard of, so there is no way to compare what we do with what other schools do.